-The following is an explanation of inputs required for each Data Set.
+The following is an explanation of inputs in the Data Set.

 Data may be changed in any one of the green or yellow boxes but you must click the button when any input changes are made, to re-calculate the new results.